 Woolson had first-hand experience of Mackinac Island because she visited there often as a child.
 She also had writing in her blood; her great-uncle was James Fenimore Cooper, America’s first major novelist and author of “The Last of the Mohicans.”
 (Incidentally, Cooper’s father founded Cooperstown, N.Y., which is home to the baseball Hall of Fame.)

-Anne’s Tablet is one of many unique landmarks on Mackinac Island that are fun to seek out and find while walking around.
-(Cars are not allowed on Mackinac Island.)
+Anne’s Tablet is one of many unique landmarks on Mackinac Island that are fun to seek out and find while walking around – or biking, or riding horses.
+(Mackinac Island remains car-free!)
 Even if you’ve never heard of Woolson or don’t much care for 19th-century literature, the view alone is worth the trip to Anne’s Tablet.
 It’s even possible that the view is the main reason that the memorial exists.

 It was Woolson’s nephew, Samuel Mather, who donated the money for Anne’s Tablet back in 1916.
-As nice as it was for the wealthy Cleveland businessman to memorialize his aunt, Mather may have had another motive, according to one theory.
+As nice as it was for the wealthy Cleveland businessman to memorialize his aunt, Mather may have had another motive for Anne’s Tablet, according to one theory.

 After the U.S. military vacated Fort Mackinac, the state of Michigan took over management of the former Mackinac National Park.
 In order to generate new revenue to fund operations, Mackinac Island State Park began leasing land for cottages.
-Mather, then a cottage owner on Mackinac Island, may have partnered with neighbors to prevent further development by placing Anne’s Tablet atop one of the more scenic parts of the island.
+Mather, then a cottage owner on Mackinac Island, may have partnered with neighbors to prevent further development by placing Anne’s Tablet atop one of the more scenic vistas on the bluff.

 However, it was the state park commission that authorized placement of the monument in that location, so maybe everybody wanted to preserve the incredible view for all of the public to enjoy.

-Whatever the reason behind Anne’s Tablet, visiting the site remains a unique piece of the Mackinac Island experience.
-If you’d like to relive 19th-century Mackinac Island through Anne’s eyes, you can find Woolson’s novel at The Island Bookstore downtown on Mackinac Island.
-And there are many quiet places around the island to escape for a while and read.
+Whatever the reason behind Anne’s Tablet, visiting the site remains a unique part of the Mackinac Island experience.
+If you’d like to relive 19th-century Mackinac Island through Anne’s eyes, you can find Woolson’s novel at The Island Bookstore in downtown Mackinac Island.
+And there are many quiet places on Mackinac Island where you can escape for a while and read it.